magenta-aps/mox/doc/user/api/tutorial.rst

 ============

-The following small exercises can be used as an inspiration to getting to know LoRa's REST API. :ref:`api-overview` should contain all the information needed, if not look in :ref:`api-reference`.
+The following small exercises can be used as an inspiration to getting to know LoRa's REST API.
+Read or skim the pages about the :ref:`objects` and the different :ref:`api-operations` before moving on.

 .. warning::